iot-unimore/verse/docs/dataset_syntax_howto.md

 * task #0 is rendering ALL the scenes from the resource "scenes/unimore" keeping them "as-is", without changing anyone of the scene components.
 This is the simplest way to render a dataset as it was specified by the authors of the scenes resource.
 * taks #1 does a "mix&match": for its definition it is pulling few specific scenes from two different resources, without changing anyone of the components of the sources itself. the first task is specifying only few files while the second task is selecting "all" the files of a resource.
+* task #2 selects one specific scene but does the rendering by altering the voices to be used for the scene itself
+* task #3 selects one specific scene but is changign the heads and rooms to be used when rendering audio.

+Note that when specifying a list of resources the dataset will do the permutation on all combination for those lists.
+Here again the final dataset will grow up in size, fast.

+It is important to note the difference between voices lists and room/heads list:
+- A scene might require multiple voices to be rendered.
+For this reason there are multiple lists of voices for task #1
+- A scene always uses only one listeners (one head) and optionally one room (room can be skipped to avoid reverberation in final result).
+For this reason when using a list of heads or a list of rooms we are activating a permutation of data once more.

 ```
 [...]